2009

 It has been a long and tedious process but success has such a price.

 I'm in Hong Kong in hopes of getting a new visa to return to Nanjing.
-The city has enticed me to spend more than I had planned.
+The city has enticed me to spend more time than I had planned.

 I'm not sure whether I'm getting lazy or smarter, but for the first time I'm using a travel agent to get my visa.
 The extra cost may be less than the extra expenses that may be incurred if I wait the extra day that it would take to find the visa office and see if my application is accepted.
 Then getting a train ticket may require even more time in Hong Kong.